 During 15 years of my professional experience, I changed my career from marketing, logistics to B2B sales, working for international companies as well as for a tech start-up.
 Thanks to MBA moving from Czechia to Belgium, working from home, having new responsibilities and new bosses, I realized that professional and life satisfaction is not about what you do, but how you do it and with what mindset.
-I am especially passionate about step by step changes to turn boring and challenging activities into a tasty and enjoyable piece of cake.
+I am especially passionate about making self-management the new lifestyle.

 For my professional experience check my LinkedIn profile here.

 As a child, I was fascinated by the stories of ordinary people who bravely faced their challenges, persevered despite all the hurdles and in the end achieved something extraordinary.
 I kept wondering what their secret was and if I would be able to do the same in my life.